Tokyo Approves New School Textbooks Claiming to Dokdo

-The Japanese government has approved new high school textbooks that strengthen Tokyo’s sovereignty claim to Dokdo.
+The Japanese government this week approved new high school textbooks that reinforce Tokyo’s sovereignty claim to Dokdo.

 The Japanese Ministry of Education, Culture, Sports, Science and Technology said on Tuesday a total of 296 textbooks to be used mainly by first-graders at high school starting next year passed the ministry review earlier in the day.